When You Started Shrinking

 And so you adjusted.

 You spoke a little less boldly.
 You hid a little more carefully.
 You second-guessed what once felt natural.
 You learned to read the emotional weather before showing your full self.
-You became skilled at making yourself fit the room, even when the room could not hold your depth.
+You became skilled at fitting the room, even when the room could not hold your depth.

 This is how shrinking begins.